The Bachelorette Finally Figured Out How To Use Nudity This Season

 “This is madness,” rising Bachelorette favorite Ivan Hall mutters during Tuesday night’s “Week 8” group date.
 “I don’t really want to have to be naked on national TV.”

 Ivan is right to assume he may have to drop trou in the latest challenge to win the heart of Tayshia Adams.
 As he and nine other Bachelorette contestants file into their group outing, they see a man and woman in an explicit “romantic embrace,” as date host Natalia says.
 During the initial seven episodes of The Bachelorette season 16 nudity and near-nudity have come up multiple times.
-In each instance, the cast members themselves were expected to go au naturel immediately.
+In each instance, the cast members themselves were expected to go au naturale immediately.

 Advertisement

-But, Ivan actually has nothing to worry about.
+But Ivan actually has nothing to worry about.
 “Week 8” is the first 2020 Bachelorette episode where nudity is employed without heaping the pressure of losing layers upon its men.
 The tactic brings out the best in The Bachelorette season 16… and still leads to someone taking their clothing off anyway.

 It’s a moment that proves The Bachelorette can have the buzzy skin-baring visuals it desires, while actually raising the emotional stakes of Tayshia’s relationships.